jdkato/jdkato.github.io/_posts/2016-08-30-identifying-the-language-of-source-code-.markdown

 - 2016-08-30
 ---

 Language identification is typically associated with natural languages&mdash;[identifying the language of Tweets](http://www.aclweb.org/anthology/W14-1303), for example.
 However, after reading a [challenge on HackerRank](https://www.hackerrank.com/challenges/programming-language-detection) about detecting Java, C and Python, I became interested in its application to source code.
-I found a few other attempts at addressing the problem along the way:
+I found a few other attempts at addressing this topic along the way:

 1. [SourceClassifier by Chris Lowis](http://blog.chrislowis.co.uk/2009/01/04/identify-programming-languages-with-source-classifier.html), which identifies programming languages using a Bayesian classifier pre-trained on C, Java, JavaScript, Perl, Python and Ruby.
 This project has also been [ported to PHP](http://php-nlp-tools.com/blog/category/programming-language-detection/).